Manage Care

 - Well-visits are not required every 180 days.

-- Eighteen to 21 years: Well-visits are payable once every 12 months.
+- Eighteen to 21 years of age: Well-visits are payable once every 12 months.

 Please refer to the American Medical Association (AMA) coding guidelines for billing well-care visits with office visits in the same day.
 Be advised that medical records would need supportive documentation to reflect services outside of the well-care visit.